yanone/fontanimation/FILE_FORMAT.md

 3. Missing fonts fall back to system defaults (usually Arial)
 4. Font references remain in the data for when fonts become available

-### Version Compatibility
-- Files without a `version` field are treated as version 1.0
-- Future versions will include migration logic
-- Backwards compatibility is maintained when possible

 ### Error Handling
 - Invalid JSON shows error notification
 - Missing required fields use default values